 Players' Uniform and Equipment

 Players must wear prominent numbers.
-Each player on the same team shall have a different number.
+In the event of guest players, a team may have duplicate numbers.
+If there are duplicate jersey numbers all but one must be modified with tape during the game.
 In the event of similar team colors, the home team (the team listed first on the schedule) shall change colors.
 All player equipment is subject to the approval of the center referee for each game.
 Coaches are responsible for checking for proper shin guards and footwear.

 No jewelry or unprotected hard casts of any kind shall be allowed.
 Piercings must be removed, not just taped.
 Medical Alert IDs may be worn if taped securely to the body.